 We tried the health protein which claims to “boost your health, immune system, and support muscle repair”.
 Using a combination of pea and brown rice protein, it’s filled with all of the good stuff (and none of the bad).
 Each serving includes an impressive 31g of protein and contains all the essential amino acids your body needs for repair, recovery and muscle development.
 But we do recommend mixing this into porridge or smoothies, as the aftertaste can be quite bitter when just mixed with water.

-Launched in January 2021, Indi supplements were designed to address the nutrition gaps in typical Western diets.
-Similar to Innermost, it’s created four plant-based blends aimed at targeting different woes – body, mind, tone and build.
+Launched in January 2021, Indi supplements were designed to address the nutrition gaps in typical western diets.
+Similar to Innermost (£29.95, Liveinnermost.com), it’s created four plant-based blends aimed at targeting different woes – body, mind, tone and build.

 We tested the build supplement which is aimed at repairing and growing muscle.
-Containing 23g of plant protein per serving, with added ingredients such as montmorency cherry, cocoa extract and coconut water to reduce muscle soreness, speed up recovery and rehydrate by replenishing lost electrolytes, this is perfect for after exercise.
+With the “Informed Sport” label, you can be sure that this supplement has been rigorously tested for prohibited substances and is completely safe for athletes to use.
+It contains 23g of plant protein per serving, with added ingredients such as montmorency cherry, cocoa extract and coconut water.
+This aims to reduce muscle soreness, speed up recovery and rehydrate by replenishing lost electrolytes, making it perfect for drinking after exercise.